-The Top Six Repurposed Games and Ideas For Literacy Practice
+The Top Six Games to Repurpose For Literacy Practice

 No one knows quite how to breathe new life into something old quite like a teacher.
 Since Orton-Gillingham students require extensive practice to reach mastery of the concepts being taught, one of the best ways to practice is to incorporate lots of games into your lessons.
 While card games are easy to make and effective for practice, today I want to introduce you to some other options that you may not have thought of.
 Repurposing games you have lying around the house or that you find at yard sales or thrift stores can add some variety and humor to your Orton-Gillingham lessons or small group literacy intervention lessons.

-These are some of my favorite games to repurpose.
-You DO NOT have to break the bank and buy them brand new.
-Here are a few ways to find them.
+But first, you DO NOT have to break the bank and buy them brand new.
+Here are a few ways to find them:

 - “Borrow” (ahem) steal them from your own kids.
 It’s not really stealing if they aren’t using them anymore.
 Much like the Halloween candy we “inspect,” don’t let them see you do it.